The experience and expertise of La Selva’s staff support each client in his or her journey toward wellness and recovery.

 Jasmine Tatum, MD

 Dr. Tatum (she/her) is a staff psychiatrist at La Selva.
-She graduated summa cum laude from Princeton University with a bachelor’s in Psychology and completed medical school at the Ichan School of Medicine.
-She is currently completing her residency at Stanford University, where she serves as Chief Resident in Psychiatry.
-She has undergone training in psychopharmacology, psychodynamic therapy, and cognitive behavioral therapy and is dual-enrolled in the diversity, equity, and inclusion (DEI) and the consult-liaison psychiatry (CLP) specialty training pathways at Stanford.
-She currently serves on the Northern California Psychiatric Society Council and is passionate about increasing access to mental health care.
+She graduated summa cum laude from Princeton University with a bachelor’s in Psychology, received her M.D. from the Ichan School of Medicine, and completed her residency at Stanford University where she served as Chief Resident.
+She has undergone training in psychopharmacology, psychodynamic therapy, and cognitive behavioral therapy and completed specialized training pathways in diversity, equity, and inclusion (DEI) and consult-liaison psychiatry (CLP).
+She is passionate about increasing access to mental health care and takes a holistic approach to treatment.

 Charles Fagundes, MD